nicklockwood/ShapeScript/docs/ios/blocks.md

 ![Star](../images/star.png)

-**Note:** there is a subtle distinction between the code above and the code below:
+**Note:** There is a subtle distinction between the code above and the code below:

 ```swift
 define star path {